-- A. The use is permitted by right in the established zoning district. - B. Will result in less than one thousand (1,000) square feet of new development or construction. - C. Will generate less than five hundred (500) trip ends per day as determined by the proposed land use activity based on the most recent edition of the Trip Generation Manual published by the Institute of Transportation Engineers.
+- 1. The use is permitted by right in the established zoning district. - 2.
+Will result in less than one thousand (1,500) square feet of new development or construction. - 3.
+Will generate fewer than five hundred (500) trip ends per day as determined by the proposed land use activity based on the most recent edition of the Trip Generation Manual published by the Institute of Transportation Engineers. - B. Nothing in this subsection shall prohibit the applicant or Zoning Administrator from requesting the site plan review application be submitted to the Planning Commission for determination.

-8.6.2 Planning Commission Review
+8.5.6 Planning Commission Review

-All other uses requiring a site plan shall be reviewed and decided upon by the Planning Commission.
+All other uses requiring a site plan shall be reviewed by the Planning Commission for a determination.